-- School Nutrition provides parents and students with free access via MealView app listing school menus, nutrition info on calories, carbs and allergens in meals.
+- School Nutrition provides parents and students with free access via MealViewer app listing school menus, nutrition info on calories, carbs and allergens in meals.

 - Students are invited to participate in new product evaluations (sampling new foods, evaluating food tastings, New Product Preview show).

-- Menus are posted to district website, local school webpages, on MealView app, school newsletters and daily morning announcements.
+- Menus are posted to the district website, local school webpages, on MealViewer app, school newsletters and daily morning announcements.

 - School Nutrition provides a comprehensive resource of nutrition information/ingredient and allergen listing for all foods that easily accessible to parents in a notebook or online format.

-- Nutrition links to reliable sources for nutrition information is provided on School Nutrition webpage.
+- Nutrition links to reliable sources for nutrition information are provided on the School Nutrition webpage.

 - Myth-Busting information provided in Wellness podcast How to find School Nutrition Myth-Busting podcast